Working with Wired Cameras

 Making Sure Your Camera Is Set Up Correctly

-When connecting your camera for use with Cascable, it must be in PTP, MTP, or Tethering mode for Cascable to be able to detect it as a wired camera.
+Sony cameras require that their USB connection mode is set to PC Remote.
+Other cameras must be in PTP, MTP, or Tethering mode for Cascable to be able to detect them.

 Some cameras will ask you what USB mode to use when connecting them, and some need you to manually change their USB mode setting in their menus.
 If your camera doesn’t have this setting (most Canon and Nikon models don’t), they’ll usually only support PTP/MTP mode, which is the correct mode for Cascable.